lytedev/lyte-theme/README.md

 ### Customization

 If you're looking to customize the theme, I suggest installation via the Git method.
 Once you have access to the files, check out `Lyte.sublime-theme` and two python scripts in the `src` directory, `lyte.py` and `theme_builder.py`.

+### Recommendations

+This is just my preference, but I very much prefer a clean environment.
+This theme, though made with everybody in mind, must have some bias towards my preferences.
+So, if you like what's in the screenshot, here are some of the more important preferences I use.
+Add them to your `Preferences: Settings - User`:

+    "color_scheme": "Packages/Lyte/Lyte.tmTheme",
+    "theme": "Lyte.sublime-theme",
+	"overlay_scroll_bars": "enabled",
+	"show_tab_close_buttons": false,
+    "draw_minimap_border": false,
+    "enable_tab_scrolling": false,
+    "fade_fold_buttons": false,
+    "font_face": "Consolas",
+	"highlight_line": true,
+    "font_size": 9,
+    "caret_style": "phase",

+Yeah, if you couldn't tell from what's above, the font is Consolas 9.

 ## Credits